3 Fixes to You Are Already Syncing A Personal OneDrive Error

 Sign Up

-Step 2: Click My Storage tab, and click Add Cloud > OneDrive > Add in turn.
+Step 2: Click the My Storage tab, and click Add Cloud > OneDrive > Add in turn.
 And then, sign in to your OneDrive account and authorize it to CBackup.
 You can add as many OneDrive Accounts as you have in the same way.

 Add Cloud